ARC -Art Revisited Collective

 Through our project, we seek the new dialect of art that will enable it to effectively address the era, uniting forces from every artistic domain and human intellect.
 Today, as in the past, art is called upon to take another leap: to promote contemplation, generate new allegories, and provide the world with the New Symbols of our time.
 An open dialogue about new projects for discussion can be found on this Facebook page.

-“U-Topos / Man, the Measure of All Wealth,” an exhibition of an artistic project by the collective exploring the dialectical relationship between Art and the Greek Crisis (discover more HERE).
-Concept and curation by Paris Kapralos, presented at the 3rd Art Thessaloniki International Contemporary Art Fair, Thessaloniki 2018.
+Ou-Topos / Man the Measure of All Things”, exhibition of a visual project by the collective on the dialectical relationship between Art and the Greek Crisis (discover more HERE), conception & curation by Paris Kapralos, 3rd Art Thessaloniki International Contemporary Art Fair, Thessaloniki 2018.

 PROJECTS

-“Transient Homelands,” a project that investigates the influence of places in shaping personal myths (browse the exhibition catalog HERE).
-Curated by Paris Kapralos, Athens 2022.
+Ephemeral Homelands, a project exploring the influence of places in shaping personal myth (browse the exhibition catalog HERE) Curated by: Paris Kapralos.
+Athens 2022

 FOUNDING MEMBERS